Using the DMF Recorder Node

 $ uuidgen b01308db-65f2-4d7c-b884-bb908d111400

-- Save pcap as: Provide the file name to be used for this PCAP query result.
+- Save pcap as: Provide the file name for this PCAP query result.

-- Submit Request: Click on Submit Request.
-This will send a query to the specified recorder node, and it will save the PCAP file with the provided file name to the default download location for the browser.
+- Submit Request: Sends a query to the specified RN and saves the PCAP file with the provided file name to the default download location for the browser.

 Recorder Node Management Migration L3ZTN